 You must pay a court fee when you ask the court to collect the payment.

-Find out what the person or business can afford to pay
+Find out what the debtor can afford to pay

-You can ask the court to order a debtor to attend court to provide evidence of their income or spending, like bills and statements.
+Ask the court to order the debtor to attend court to provide evidence of their income or spending, eg bills and statements.

-If the money is owed by a business, you can ask for an officer from the company to attend court, to give details of its accounts.
+If the money is owed by a business, you can ask for an officer from the company to attend court and give details of its accounts.

-You can then decide on what you need to do to get your money.
+You can then decide if you want the court to take further action to collect your payment.

 Send bailiffs to collect payment

-You can ask the court to use bailiffs to collect the money.
+You can ask the court to send bailiffs to collect the money.

 Get money deducted from wages

 You can ask the court to take money from the debtor’s wages to pay the debt.
 They do this by sending an order to the debtor’s employer.

 Freeze assets or money in an account

-The court can freeze money in the person’s bank or building society account (or in a business account).
+The court can freeze money in the debtor’s bank, building society or business account.

 The court will decide if money from the account can be used to pay the debt.

-You can ask the court to charge the person’s or company’s land or property.
+You can ask the court to charge the debtor’s land or property.

-If the land or property is sold, they must pay this charge before they get their money.
+If the land or property is sold, the debtor must pay this charge before they get their money.